Antonio Valero de Bernabé: Fight for Zaragosa

 Valero de Bernabé arrived to Zaragoza at 11 a.m. of the following morning.
 He immediately took notice of the widespread confusion caused by the influx of numerous wounded, while the townspeople repaired the walls at haste.
 General Palafox was focused on organizing 35,700 individuals under his command.
 Within days, Valero de Bernabé began experiencing symptoms of fever, but despite being seriously ill he recovered with the help of Taboada.
-The champlain then brought him the notification that his colonel had decided to promote him to the rank of Captain on July 24, 1808, due to his actions at Tuleda, also requesting his presence without delay.
+The chaplain then brought him the notification that his colonel had decided to promote him to the rank of Captain on July 24, 1808, due to his actions at Tuleda, also requesting his presence without delay.
 Rejoiced, a still weak Valero de Bernabé left the house and traveled to the house of his officer, who also paid him two months.
 After thanking Taboada for notifying him, he left and bought epaulettes at a gambling building, leaving with only five ounces.
 Afterwards, when he was going to ask Toboada to return since he was felling indisposed, Valero de Bernabé was approached by a colonel that asked if they were related, quickly recognizing the figure as his cousin the marquis of Cañada who greeted him effusively.
-He informed the officer of his destination and the events that preceded, who responded by noting how he was the Mayor General of the group that he had just joined and offered him the role of Adjuntant of Orders.
+He informed the officer of his destination and the events that preceded, who responded by noting how he was the Mayor General of the group that he had just joined and offered him the role of Adjutant of Orders.
 Valero de Bernabé accepted the offer and began the following day, seeing it as an opportunity.
 In the days that followed, he was affected by the death of Toboada as a consequence of his injuries.
 The Spanish closely monitored the approach of the French, while more work was done to fix the walls.
 In the meanwhile, they gathered supplies and prepared the organization of the military for the resistance.

-During the afternoon of the 20th, the French vanguard was seen doing recoinansse near the adjacent area of Montetorrero, who led by Marshalls Moncey and Mortier took over the locale within a day.
+During the afternoon of the 20th, the French vanguard was seen doing reconnaissance near the adjacent area of Montetorrero, who led by Marshalls Moncey and Mortier took over the locale within a day.
 The second led his forces over the Ebeo river and approached the plaza with 10,000 men at 9:00 a.m. attacking the Arrabal, a sector of Zaragoza that is isolated from the rest by the river, an hour later.
 There Valero de Bernabé was found along the rest if his division, serving under General José de Manzo, guarding it with improvised batteries placed at strategic points to block access.
 These managed to surprise Mortier's forces, who expected to take the Arrabal without resistance, suffering several casualties at the hand of the Spanish musketeers and artillery.
-Nonetheless, the Frech reorganized and launched numerous waves, until their final retreat at 4:00 p.m. when they moved out of range.
+Nonetheless, the French reorganized and launched numerous waves, until their final retreat at 4:00 p.m. when they moved out of range.
 Valero de Bernabé considered this day a decisive win, nothing that there were French remains scattered throughout the battleground and piled against their defense.